Why internet safety matters for children

-- tell you if someone they don’t know contacts them online
+- Ask your child to tell you if someone they don’t know contacts them online.

-- not give out personal information.
+- Explain that your child should never give out personal information.
 You could say, ‘Some people online are fakers.
 Never tell anyone online your name, address, phone number or birthday.
-Never send or post images of yourself’
+Never send or post images of yourself’.

-- check with you before filling out membership forms on gaming sites, online competition entry forms and so on
+- Ask your child to check with you before filling out membership forms on gaming sites, entering online competition entry forms and so on.

-- ask you before they use a new app, so you can show them how to check the privacy settings to keep their personal information safe.
+- Show your child how to check the privacy settings on apps, to keep their personal information safe.